minkookBae/SAP_ABAP_TRIALSERVER/README.md

 sudo vi /etc/hostname
 ```

-After chaning it, we can check the hostname and restart network by entering sudo rcnetwork restart
+After changing it, we can check the hostname and restart network by entering sudo rcnetwork restart
 ```
 sudo rcnetwork restart
 ```